 Tutorial: Create service principals and role assignments by using PowerShell

 Service principals are identities that you can create in Azure Active Directory to assign roles and permissions for a specific purpose.
-In Windows Virtual Desktop Preview, you can create a service principal to:
+In Windows Virtual Desktop, you can create a service principal to:

 - Automate specific Windows Virtual Desktop management tasks.

 - Use as credentials in place of MFA-required users when running any Azure Resource Manager template for Windows Virtual Desktop.

 In this tutorial, learn how to: